-In the UK, permission for weather balloon flights is granted by the CAA, to get permission you need to fill in this form and send it to them at least 28 days in advance (even earlier if possible) with a photocopy of an OS Map with the launch site, which you can get from Google Maps.
+In the UK, permission for weather balloon flights is granted by the CAA, to get permission you need to fill in this CAA Permit Request at least 28 days in advance (even earlier if possible).
+To fill in the application you will need the latitude & longitude of the launch site, which you can get from Google Maps.
 Due to the changeable UK weather it is worth applying for a 'window' of possible launch times - such as a couple of weekends.

 The CAA will send you a permit document if you have been granted permission to launch - it normally contains some form of co-ordination instructions with a local airfield that need to be followed before launch.
 You must be in receipt of a Permit before you can launch.

 The actual situation is not that you are applying for permission but instead being granted exemption from the Air Navigation Order 2005 surrounding the launching of balloons.
 The regulations require the use of a standard meteorological balloon and for the payload to descend by parachute.

 The most important thing when planning and launching high altitude balloons is to be safe.
 For the benefit of other flying vehicles, such as planes, when you get 'permission' from the CAA they publish a NOTAM which will alert pilots that you are launching in the area that they are flying in.
 Also just before you launch it'll be necessary to call the local Air Traffic Control tower to tell them that you are about to launch, and they may ask you to wait a bit if there are planes in the area.

 Other methods of being safe include striving to make your payload as light as possible (which will save on helium costs and also get you just that little bit higher!), and insulating it well will help with the low temperatures but also help to cushion it on landing.
 As required by your 'permission' you'll need to attach a parachute to your payload to slow its descent.